madMAx43v3r/chia-gigahorse/chiapos/README.md

 ```
 max_farm_size_TiB = (plot_size_GiB / 1024) * plot_filter * 8 * 1000 / total_lookup_time_seconds;
 ```
+Newer `ProofOfSpace` versions will calculate this already and display at the end of the run.

 ## List of all Options